DeepSpringAI/Salesforce-chatkit/COEP_CORP_FIX.md

 1. The ChatKit iframe was being blocked due to missing or incorrect Cross-Origin Embedder Policy (COEP) and Cross-Origin Resource Policy (CORP) headers.
 2. The ChatKit script was failing to load due to overly restrictive Content Security Policy (CSP) headers.
+3. The sentinel frame (`https://sentinel.openai.com/backend-api/sentinel/frame.html`) was failing to load due to CSP restrictions.

 ## Solution